dagbjorn/microcoffee/README.md

 In addition, you need the basic Java development tools (IDE w/ Java 1.8 and Maven) installed on your development machine.

 ## <a name="building-microcoffee"></a>Building microcoffee

+### Get the code from GitHub
 Clone the project from GitHub, https://github.com/dagbjorn/microcoffee.git, or download the zip file and unzip it.

+### Build common artifacts

+#### Create the certificate artifact
+In order for https to work, a self-signed certificate needs to be created.
+The `microcoffee-certificates` project builds a jar containing a Java keystore, `microcoffee-certificates.jks`, with the following two certificates:

+* One certificate for use on `localhost`, i.e. common name is set to this value.
+* One certificate for use on a user-defined hostname/IP address (default value is `192.168.99.100`).

+The key alias is set to the same value as the common name.

+In `microcoffee-certificates`, run:

+    mvn clean install

+To inspect the created keystore, run:

+    keytool -list -v -keystore target\classes\microcoffee-keystore.jks -storepass 12345678

+To specify, a different common name and/or key alias, run:

+    mvn clean install -Dcn=myhost.com
+    mvn clean install -Dcn=myhost.com -Dalias=mykey

+:bulb: The keystore properties are specified in `application.properties` of each microservice using the `microcoffee-certificates` artifact.

+### Build the microservices
 Use Maven to build each microservice in turn.
 (Spring Boot applications only.)

 In `microcoffee-location`, `microcoffee-order` and `microcoffee-gui`, run: